lalynjay/Housing_Prices_Analysis/README.md

 # Conclusions

 Considering the results of all models analyzed in this project, I consider the model with living room size, grade, and condition as the independent variables to be the best model.
 The r-squared value of 0.395, MAE of $244,000, and RMSE of $338,000 was hardly improved upon when more independent variables were added- even the last model, which additionally included independent variables that were moderately to highly correlated with each other, reduced error metrics by less than 0.5%.
-Thus, the model including living room size, grade, and condition most succinctly explains the variation in sale price.
+Thus, the model icluding living room size, grade, and condition most succinctly explains the variation in sale price.

-# Recommendations
+# Reccomendations

 Based on the results of the analysis, my recommendations for a rental company looking to renovate homes are to:

 Enlarge the living room.
 Living room size had the highest correlation with sale price, more so than even the size of the house.
 A spacious living room will likely enhance the value of the home and appeal to prospective renters by providing a sense of comfort and community.

-Use high quality materials and pay attention to design quality.
+Use high quality materials and pay attention to design qualty.
 For example, tile flooring in the bathrooms, good quality hardwood or bamboo in the interior, exterior, and flooring, and ceramic countertops can greatly add to the quality.
 In addition, a solid concrete foundation will ensure the house is sturdy, however, the use of concrete in building materials should be limited.
 The use of plastics should also be avoided.

 Ensure any underlying issues or problems with the house structure or design are addressed.
 As demonstrated by the model, a house in good or great condition was valued significantly higher.
-Take care to ensure any renovations address any wear and tear and improve the overall condition of the house.
+Take care to ensure any rennovations address any wear and tear and improve the overall condition of the house.

 # Limitations and Next steps